MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 {{< networkfile "examples/data_objects/surface_objects/example3/SurfaceExample3.mlab" >}}

 ### Interactively Modify WEMs
+The big difference to the previously described scenario, where we modified the visualization of the WEM, is that this example modifies the WEM itself.

 We are using the `WEMBulgeEditor` module to interactively modify the WEM via mouse interactions.

 Add the modules `WEMInitialize`, `SoWEMRenderer`, and `SoBackground` to your workspace and connect them to a `SoExaminerViewer` as seen below.
 Select model *Icosahedron* for the `WEMInitialize` module.